dascolt1/lightweight-html2pdf/README.md

 </html>
 ```

 **Note**: This package is designed specifically for browser environments.
-All dependencies (html2canvas and jsPDF) are bundled together - no CDN scripts needed!
+All dependencies (html2canvas and jsPDF) are bundled together - no external scripts needed!

 ### React Usage